Featured in 14 Citrus Recipes to Brighten Your Day

 - 1 2/3 cups powdered sugar

-1 Place lemon juice in small bowl or custard cup.
-Sprinkle gelatin over.
-Let stand 15 minutes.
+1 Put the lemon juice in a small bowl and sprinkle gelatin over it.
+Let sit for 15 minutes.

-2 Whisk sugar, orange juice, yolks, orange peel, and lemon peel in heavy large saucepan to blend.
-Add butter.
-Whisk over medium heat until curd thickens and bubbles begin to appear at edges, about 9 minutes.
-Remove from heat.
-Add gelatin mixture.
-Whisk until gelatin dissolves.
-Transfer curd to small bowl.
-Press plastic wrap onto surface of curd.
-Chill overnight.
+2 Whisk together the sugar, orange juice, egg yolks, orange zest and lemon zest in a thick-bottomed saucepan.
+Add the butter and whisk over medium heat until the mixture thickens and bubbles start to appear at the edge of the pan, about 9 minutes.
+Remove from heat and stir in the gelatin mixture.
+Whisk the mixture until the gelatin dissolves.
+Transfer the curd mixture to a bowl, wrap with plastic wrap directly onto the surface of the curd (so that no air touches it) and refrigerate overnight.

 1 Preheat oven to 350°F. Butter and flour three 9-inch-diameter cake pans with 1 1/2-inch-high sides.
 Sift the flour, 1 1/4 cups sugar, baking powder, and salt into medium bowl.